Telling Stories (book): Background and writing

 Since the 1980s, Tim Burgess has been the frontman for British rock band the Charlatans, and since the 2000s, released solo material.
 In 2008, Burgess had been approached about writing an autobiography by an agent of some mutual friends.
 He spent the following two years mulling over the idea, before finally deciding to do it.
 Though Burgess' agent proposed writing it alone, he was offered a ghostwriter.
-In early 2010, he attempt to start with friend and former publicist Robin Turner.
+In early 2010, he attempted to start with friend and former publicist Robin Turner.
 Despite the pair thinking it would be a fruitful partnership, the match-up did not work and they both lost interest in the idea.
 After a period of procrastination, Burgess sought advice from people such as author Mick Middles, deputy prime minister John Prescott and journalist John Robb.
 Prescott told him to focus on "research", Burgess understood this to make sure specific pieces of information, such as dates and chart positions, were accurate.

 The Charlatans released their 11th studio album Who We Touch in September 2010; after touring concluded in December 2010, Burgess visited Wales for a break with his girlfriend.
 Here, she suggested he should begin work on the book – she would interview him, which would be recorded through his phone.
 They accumulated around 20 hours of audio, which he then transcribed.
 The pair visited Monnow Valley Studio in Monmouth, where the Charlatans previously recorded and to the location where the band's former keyboardist Rob Collins had been killed.
 After realising that he had the skeleton outline of a book, he continued working on it almost daily until January 2012.
 He commented that he would have been unable to write a book in the years prior, as he was occupied partying and consuming drugs and it would not "have been a good idea to write a book high on cocaine".
 Writing the book coincided with the making of his second solo album Oh No I Love You (2012): "the book covered the past and the solo album covered the present.
 I had to do them at the same time because it would have killed me to just look at the past".